sybrew/the-seo-framework/readme.txt

 			* I didn't deprecate this because I don't think anyone uses it.
 * **Filter notes:**
 	* **Added:**
+		* `the_seo_framework_robots_blocked_user_agents` is now available.
+It's used to assign user agents to block via the robots.txt file.
 		* `the_seo_framework_schema_queued_graph_data` is now available.
 It's used to allow creating graph references.
 		* `the_seo_framework_robots` is now available.
 It's used to create a map of robots directives to generate.
 			* In effect, `the_seo_framework_robots_txt_pre` and `the_seo_framework_robots_txt_pro` are deprecated.
 		* `the_seo_framework_get_excerpt` is now available.
 It's used to get an excerpt, right before parsing the entire post content, used by the description generator.
-			* There's also `the_seo_framework_description_excerpt`, but that is solely for the description generation.
+			* There's also still `the_seo_framework_description_excerpt`, but that is a layer lower and meant for direct description output.
+Effectively, for now, they'll act the same.
+When in doubt, use the new one, so you'll affect all excerpts.
-				* Actually, TODO: Revert this?
-Description\Excerpt is a helper class.
-This new filter adds nothing new, albeit it's at a lower level, which perhaps is better for future-proofing...
 	* **Deprecated:**
 		* `the_seo_framework_robots_disallow_queries`, use `the_seo_framework_robots` instead.
 		* `the_seo_framework_robots_txt_pre`, use `the_seo_framework_robots` instead.